 THE p-CENTRE OF YANGIANS AND SHIFTED YANGIANS JONATHAN BRUNDAN AND LEWIS TOPLEY ABSTRACT.
-We study the Yangian $Y_n$ associated to the general linear Lie algebra $\mathfrak{gl}n$ over a field of positive characteristic, as well as its shifted analog $Y_n(\sigma)$ .
-Our main result gives a description of the centre of $Y_n(\sigma)$ : it is a polynomial algebra generated by its Harish-Chandra centre (which lifts the centre in characteristic zero) together with a large p-centre.
+We study the Yangian Y_n associated to the general linear Lie algebra \mathfrak{gl}n over a field of positive characteristic, as well as its shifted analog $Y_n(\sigma)$.
+Our main result gives a description of the centre of $Y_n(\sigma)$: it is a polynomial algebra generated by its Harish-Chandra centre (which lifts the centre in characteristic zero) together with a large p-centre.
 Moreover, $Y_n(\sigma)$ is free as a module over its center.
-In future work, it will be seen that every reduced enveloping algebra $U\chi(\mathfrak{gl}n)$ is Morita equivalent to a quotient of an appropriate choice of shifted Yangian, and so our results will have applications in classical representation theory.
-1. Introduction The Yangian $Y_n$ associated to the Lie algebra $\mathfrak{gl}n$ over the complex numbers was introduced by the St. Petersburg school around 1980, and is one of the fundamental examples of quantum groups which can be defined using the RTT formalism of Faddeev, Reshetikhin and Takhtadzhyan [FRT].
+In future work, it will be seen that every reduced enveloping algebra $U{\chi}(\mathfrak{gl}n)$ is Morita equivalent to a quotient of an appropriate choice of shifted Yangian, and so our results will have applications in classical representation theory.
+1. INTRODUCTION The Yangian Y_n associated to the Lie algebra \mathfrak{gl}n over the complex numbers was introduced by the St. Petersburg school around 1980, and is one of the fundamental examples of quantum groups which can be defined using the RTT formalism of Faddeev, Reshetikhin and Takhtadzhyan [FRT].
 In [D], Drinfeld introduced another presentation, allowing him to extend the notion of Yangian to all semisimple Lie algebras.
-In this paper, we initiate a study of the Yangian of $\mathfrak{gl}n$ , and its shifted analog in the sense of [BK2], over an arbitrary field k of positive characteristic p > 0.
+In this paper, we initiate a study of the Yangian of \mathfrak{gl}n , and its shifted analog in the sense of [BK2], over an arbitrary field k of positive characteristic p > 0.
 Let us explain our motivation for doing this.
-In characteristic zero, the results of [BK2] show that the shifted Yangians have some truncations which are isomorphic to the finite W-algebras associated to nilpotent orbits in $\mathfrak{gl}n$ , as defined for example by Premet [P2].
+In characteristic zero, the results of [BK2] show that the shifted Yangians have some truncations which are isomorphic to the finite W-algebras associated to nilpotent orbits in \mathfrak{gl}n , as defined for example by Premet [P2].
 Finite W-algebras had appeared earlier, in work of Kostant and subsequent work by mathematical physicists, but Premet's motivation came from the representation theory of Lie algebras in positive characteristic: building on his work on the Kac-Weisfeiler conjecture [P1], he also discovered some remarkable finite-dimensional reduced finite W-algebras, which are Morita equivalent to reduced enveloping algebras of modular reductive Lie algebras.
 Recently, the second author jointly with Goodwin [GT] has introduced modular finite W-algebras, which are the precise analog of finite W-algebras in characteristic p.
 For sufficiently large p, the same algebras appeared already in Premet's foundational work [P3], where they were constructed by reducing the complex finite W-algebras modulo p.
 Modular finite W-algebras have a large p-centre, and Premet's reduced finite W-algebras may be recovered from modular finite W-algebras by specializing at a p-central character.
-As in characteristic zero, for the Lie algebra $\mathfrak{gl}n$ , the modular finite W-algebra is a truncation of the modular shifted Yangian introduced here.
-The reduced finite W-algebras for $\mathfrak{gl}n$ can then be obtained from truncated modular shifted Yangians by specializing at some p-central character.
+As in characteristic zero, for the Lie algebra \mathfrak{gl}n , the modular finite W-algebras for \mathfrak{gl}n can then be obtained from truncated modular shifted Yangians by specializing at some p-central character.
 For this to be useful in practice, one needs precise information about the structure of the centre of the shifted Yangian in positive characteristic.
 This is the main purpose of the present article.
-Mathematics Subject Classification: 17B37.
+In the remainder of the introduction, we focus on the special case of the Yangian Y_n , rather than its shifted analog $Y_n(\sigma)$, and give a quick outline of our main results in this 2010 Mathematics Subject Classification: 17B37.